chrisco/pp1-trip-planner/README.md

 ### Feature List

-* EPIC: Users submit their starting point and ending point and get results
+* EPIC: User selects his or her starting point and ending point and see results displayed on map
 * More features are planned (see Pivotal Tracker link, below)

 ### Process

-* Use agile software development with Scrum
+* Use agile software development with Scrum (daily sprints)
 * Write User Stories for a Persona (see below)
-* Write User Stories against the Persona
 * Manage User Stories with [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1590193)
 * Practice a solid Git workflow (branches, etc.)